trekab/message-me/README.md

 # MessageMe Chat App

-> This a real time chat application where users can sign up to have accounts and start chatting with all signed up members in real time.
+> This is a real time chat application where users can sign up to have accounts and start chatting with all signed up members in real time.

 ## Built With